 Community Music Training at Landesmusikakademie NRW

-This training has been developed for musicians and music teachers who wish to develop their skills to contribute to social inclusion in Germany.
+A training for musicians and music teachers who wish to develop their skills to contribute to social inclusion.
 This training week is organized jointly by Musicians Without Borders and the IN.DI.E Music project of the Landesmusikakademie NRW.